 The position of the UK government on data transfers out of the UK is that it will honour the existing arrangements – so the EU Standard Contractual Clauses (SCCs), Binding Corporate Rules (BCRs), Adequacy Findings and Privacy Shield will continue to be recognised, unilaterally, by the UK.
 UK-based firms can continue to rely on those methods to underwrite international transfers initiated from the UK.

 This does not cover transfer from the EU into the UK and also relies on non-EU jurisdictions reciprocating.
 For example, to rely on Privacy Shield, UK firms will need to ensure that US processors extend their registration to include the UK – otherwise transfers based on those Privacy Shield arrangements would not be lawful under the UK Data Protection Act 2018.
-The UK government is working hard to match the EU-Japan adequacy finding, which will no longer apply to UK companies.
+The UK and Japanese governments have now agreed that the Adequacy agreement between the EU and Japan will continue to apply to UK post-Brexit.

 The yet-to-be agreed deal between the UK and the EU provides consistency with the current data protection regime, at least during the transition period.
 While the UK will no longer sit on the European Data Protection Board, it may be invited to provide insight into specific issues.
 The UK will, for transfer purposes, be treated as now during the transition period, or until it is superseded – for example with a UK Adequacy finding.

 The deal only covers transfers between the EU and UK – not with other jurisdictions.
 As above, the UK will need to approach other governments to negotiate new data transfer arrangements – the most obvious example being Japan (which will also need to ensure that any UK adequacy finding on its part does not endanger its own EU finding).